Upper Extremity Program: Prosthetic Arm & Hand Specialists

 Advanced Prosthetic Arm & Hand Technology:

 SRT works closely with the leading manufactures in the industry to provide advanced, but more importantly, appropriate prosthetic arm technology.
-Such technology includes multi-articulating hands, flexible, longer-lasting, batteries, as well as radio frequency tags (MORPH) for the home and work station.
+Such technology includes Osseointegration, multi-articulating hands, flexible, longer-lasting, batteries, as well as radio frequency tags (MORPH) for the home and work station.
 SRT also works closely with patients utilizing Pattern Recognition that learns and adapts to the patient’s muscle contractions, as well as patients who have undergone the Targeted Muscle Reinnervation (TMR) surgery, which creates additional electrical signals and repositions them for a high level of intuitive control.

 Partial Hand Prosthetics:

 Partial hand amputations are one of the most commonly seen levels in the upper extremity population.
 SRT provides a variety of options including Full and Partial M-Fingers, part of a mechanical partial hand prosthesis with the goal of regaining functionality, as well as power digits, a fully customized electronic prosthesis for those missing fingers or a portion of the hand.
 Power digits move independently and bend at the joints to work in connection to increase independence.
-Silicone restoration is also a unique prosthetic specialty utilized by the Upper Extremity Team.
+Silicone restoration, when appropriately used, is also a unique prosthetic specialty utilized by the Upper Extremity Team.
 With a proper fit, silicone has the ability to compress tissue, protect sensitive areas from harm, and can be a very useful device that can assist with vocational and domestic activities.